 GA has a very important function in that it allows you to annotate your reports.
 This means that if specific events led to increased/decreased sales, you can make a note of this and keep an easy track on everything for future use.
 Annotations can be made on an Analytics reporting graph and clearly explain why you see a spike or fall in your sales data e.g. noting a campaign date in order to explain a rise in sales.

 Whilst we’re on the subject, have you heard that GA can report on specific campaigns?
 Well I hadn’t either, however this is something that’s important to be aware of from a marketing perspective.
 If you’ve spent money on various marketing sites and tools, then seeing how much bang for your buck you’re getting is essential as it will indicate where your most effective marketing strategies should be focused and what will yield the most profits.
-With tracking campaigns then you are literally giving over free money to marketers without really being able to see if it was money well spent.
+Without tracking campaigns then you are literally giving over free money to marketers without really being able to see if it was money well spent.
 And who can afford to do that?

 What about visits from third party sites?